IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/customize-a-media-source.md

 - Select which app name and icon are displayed to the user in different contexts.
   See the [name and icon](#customize-name-and-icon) section for details.
 - Define how media items provided by the media app are compared with each other.
-  See the documentation of type `MediaItemComparisonPolicy` in package [`com.tomtom.ivi.appsuite.media.api.common.frontend.policies`](TTIVI_INDIGO_API) for more information.
+  See the documentation of type `MediaItemComparisonPolicy` in the package [`com.tomtom.ivi.appsuite.media.api.common.frontend.policies`](TTIVI_INDIGO_API) for more information.